Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Docker-Compose or HELM

 Docker Compose is one option to deploy the solution.
-Additionally [HELM-Charts](helm/README.md) are provided to deploy the solution on Kubernetes and OpenShift.
+Additionally a [HELM-Chart](helm/README.md) is provided to deploy the solution on Kubernetes or OpenShift.
 Please be careful using docker-compose version 1.28.x as it may contain a bug/issue reading the .env file.
 See here: https://github.com/docker/compose/issues/8108 or https://github.com/docker/compose/issues/8173.
 Perhaps switch back to a previous version.

 ### API-Gateway/API-Management